brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - Start gathering metrics to visualize what you've learned from the interviews
-- Did the metrics confirm or deny?
+- Did the metrics confirm or deny what you learned?
-- In some cases a problem can be solved with training
+- You might find ticking bombs, that we have to fix ASAP.
-- In other cases you'll find bombs that are about to go off
+- Or things that work really well.
+We need to keep those.
-- Sometimes just getting simple metrics is really hard, can we solve that?
+- Let's put this data in a dashboard.
 :::

 ---